Lattice models with subsystem/weak non-invertible symmetry-protected topological order: Formulation on bipartite graphs

 The operator satisfy the following algebra \cite{Gorantla:2024ocs}:

 Notably, the resulting system has a \emph{dual} $\mathbb{Z}_2$ symmetry generated by

 for $\phat_{\vhat} \in \{0,1\},\; \vhat \in \dualvertex$ which satisfies

 It can be identified as $\ztwodualV$ symmetry.
 However, at this point, the dual symmetry is not topological since its operator cannot be deformed freely in the spatial directions.
-As reviewed above, we impose the magnetic Gauss's law by adding the flux terms (\ref{fluxterms}) which are dual to c-numbers.
+As reviewed above, we impose the magnetic Gauss law by adding the flux terms which are dual to c-numbers.

 Similarly, we define gauging $\ztwodualV$ by exchanging the role of $\vertex$ and $\dualvertex$.
-Starting from a $\ztwoV$ system, we can sequentially gauge $\ztwoV$ and then $\ztwodualV$, which brings us back to the original system (with the magnetic Gauss law imposed).
+Starting from a $\ztwoV$ symmetric system, we can sequentially gauge $\ztwoV$ and then its dual symmetry $\ztwodualV$, which brings us back to the original system (with the magnetic Gauss law imposed).

 \paragraph{Examples} We review several lattice models from the viewpoint of our framework.
 Given a bipartite graph, we define the Ising-type model as

 For example, the Ising-type model for $\cub{d,0,1}$